cagov/design-system/docs/pages/style/design.md

 # Visual design style guide

-These recommended approaches will make your website visually appealing while still being easy to use and accessible.
+The visual design of the Design System is inspired by the [Design System principles](/principles).
+Our recommended approaches will make your website visually appealing while still being easy to use and accessible.
 It includes guidelines that ensure your website is consistent with other websites using the Design System.

+## Our approach to visual design
+1. **Accessible**</br>Visual design plays a critical role in ensuring a website is accessible.
+Always have sufficient contrast between text and backgrounds.
+Do not rely on color alone for visual communication.
+2. **Economical**</br>Create focused and light-weight designs that avoid unnecessary decoration.
+This ensures services are delivered equitably across all devices and bandwidths.
+3. **Readable**</br> Use highly legible fonts and organize information intuitively.
+This makes information clear and easy to read.
+4. **Consistent**</br>Use visual elements to create familiarity and continuity across different state websites.
+5. **Versatile**</br> While consistency is critical, we recognize that each website has its own needs.
+The Victims Compensation Board should have a different style of communication than the Arts Council.
+6. **Official**</br>People use visual cues to determine if a website is trustworthy.
+Create designs that reinforce that a website is an official product of the government.
+7. **Conversational**</br>Approachable and friendly designs help people feel welcomed.
+Use visual design (color, composition, graphics) to lower barriers between people and the state.

 ## Color

-We do not dictate which colors should be used so that we allow every agency to maintain their unique character, but we have the following system to ensure  consistency across websites.
+We do not dictate which colors you should use.
+This allows every department to maintain their unique identity.
+Instead, we use a system to ensure consistency across websites.

 It consists of 3 base colors.
 Each base color has three variations.
 These variations are designed to offer flexibility while ensuring a consistent, visually pleasing, and accessible look.

-In respect to accessibility, color choice is intended to align with Web Content Accessibility Guideline (WCAG) 2.1 Level AA which requires a contrast ratio of at least 4.5:1 for normal text and 3:1 for large text and a  contrast ratio of at least 3:1 for graphics and user interface components.
+With respect to accessibility, choose colors in alignment with Web Content Accessibility Guideline (WCAG) 2.1 Level AA.
+It requires a contrast ratio of at least:

+- 4.5:1 for normal text
+- 3:1 for large text
+- 3:1 for graphics and user interface components

 <span class="cagov-table">
   <table width="100%">